rdvansloten/cert-manager-key-vault-sync/test/README.md

 ## Manual Testing

-If you want to manually deploy the infrastructure:
+If you want to manually deploy the infrastructure from local:

 ```bash
 mise install